Presentations are a chance for you, the presenter, to shine.

 Know your Strengths

-Playing to your strengths is always a good strategy.
+Playing to your strengths is always a good in a video marketing strategy.
 Before you give your presentation, think back to what went well when you’ve presented in the past.
 Did you start off with a really effective opening gambit that got the attention of your audience right away?
 What about your conclusion - have you found that a quick informal poll is a nice way to wrap things up?
 Are you naturally funny, creative, or super logical?
 The key is this: don’t try to be someone else when you present, try to be the best version of yourself!

 Know your Time Limit

 Time has a way of slowing down to a snail's pace when you are in front of an audience.
 It’s important to settle on an ideal length for your presentation before you start writing it.
 The most effective presentations get their message across efficiently, so you may not need as much time as you think.
 A good statistic to keep in mind: most people lose interest in a presentation after only ten minutes.
 Get clear on your core message and make sure your presentation is centered around communicating those key ideas as effectively as possible.
+Read out our guides on video communication, explainer video and how to make a corporate video, especially corporate training video.

 Writing Impactful Content